-- 21. Responsibilities The Committee: - a) Mandate and Annual Audit Plan Reviews and approves, annually, the mandate, the nature and the scope of the work of the internal audit oversight function, as well as the annual audit plan; - b) Resources and Budget Ensures that the internal audit oversight function has the necessary resources to fulfill its mandate and responsibilities and approves its budget annually; - c) Independence and Effectiveness Ensures the independence and effectiveness of the internal audit oversight function, including by requiring that it be free of any influence that could adversely affect its ability to objectively assume its responsibilities, and that it have sufficient stature and authority within the Bank, by ensuring that the internal audit oversight function reports to an appropriate line level, by ensuring that the Senior Vice-President - Internal Audit has direct access to the Chair of the Committee and the President and Chief Executive Officer and access to the information required, and by meeting regularly with him without Management being present in order to discuss, in particular, the questions she raises regarding relations between the internal audit oversight function and the Bank's Management and the access to the information required; - d) Performance Assesses at least once a year the effectiveness of the internal audit oversight function and processes and conducts a benchmarking analysis from time to time of the internal audit oversight function and processes with the assistance of independent external consultants: - e) Head of the Oversight Function Takes cognizance of the recommendations of the President and Chief Executive Officer of the Bank concerning the appointment and removal of the Senior Vice-President Internal Audit and makes the appropriate recommendations thereon to the Board; appraises, on an annual basis, the performance of the Senior Vice-President Internal Audit, helps determine the compensation and succession planning for the Senior Vice-President - Internal Audit and makes the appropriate recommendations thereon to the Board after taking cognizance of the recommendations of the Chief Financial Officer and Executive Vice-President - Finance and Treasury;
+- 21. Responsibilities The Committee: - a) Mandate and Annual Audit Plan Reviews and approves, annually, the mandate, the nature and the scope of the work of the internal audit oversight function, as well as the annual audit plan; - b) Resources and Budget Ensures that the internal audit oversight function has the necessary resources to fulfill its mandate and responsibilities and approves its budget annually; - c) Independence and Effectiveness Ensures the independence and effectiveness of the internal audit oversight function, including by requiring that it be free of any influence that could adversely affect its ability to objectively assume its responsibilities and that it have sufficient stature and authority within the Bank, by ensuring that the internal audit oversight function and the Senior Vice-President - Internal Audit report administratively to the President and Chief Executive Officer, by ensuring that the Senior Vice-President - Internal Audit has direct access to the Chair of the Committee and the President and Chief Executive Officer and access to the information required, and by meeting regularly with him without Management being present in order to discuss, in particular, the questions he raises regarding relations between the internal audit oversight function and the Bank's Management and the access to the information required; - d) Performance Assesses periodically the effectiveness of the internal audit oversight function and processes and conducts a benchmarking analysis from time to time of the internal audit oversight function and processes with the assistance of independent external consultants;

-f) Reports - Reviews the report of the Senior Vice-President - Internal Audit, discusses the main audit reports and ensures that the necessary steps are taken to follow up on important report recommendations.
+- e) Head of the Oversight Function Takes cognizance of the recommendations of the President and Chief Executive Officer of the Bank concerning the appointment and removal of the Senior Vice-President Internal Audit and makes the appropriate recommendations thereon to the Board; appraises, on an annual basis, the performance of the Senior Vice-President Internal Audit, helps determine the compensation and succession planning for the Senior Vice-President Internal Audit and makes the appropriate recommendations thereon to the Board after taking cognizance of the recommendations of the President and Chief Executive Officer; - f) Reports Reviews the report of the Senior Vice-President Internal Audit, discusses the main audit reports and ensures that the necessary steps are taken to follow up on important report recommendations.